106th Annual Meeting of the NNGA

 The university will provide refreshments and snacks during presentation breaks.
 You may not give out cookies there.
 However, you may greet friends and attendees by offering cookies during registration.

 SHOW AND TELL

-new equipment or techniques, or have grown promising selections or cultivars.
+The very popular Show and Tell will be held in the Valhalla Room of the Cartwright Center on Sunday, July 26 from 8-10PM, immediately after our welcome BBQ.
+The event will be moderated by the man, the myth, the legend - Mr. Jerry Henkin.
+We are looking for individuals who have tried new equipment or techniques, or have grown promising selections or cultivars.
 Could you tell us about some recent success, or share your experiences to help others avoid a failure?
 This is a very valuable, informal program that is only made possible by those with valuable experience and the willingness to share with the group.
-This will be held at the CH2M HILL Alumni Center after our barbeque on Sunday evening.
-If you would like to participate in Show and Tell, see Shawn Mehlenbacker when you get to the meeting.
-If you have questions or want a particular time slot, send email to him at firstname.lastname@example.org.
+This will be held at the Cartwright CH2M HILL Alumni Center after our BBQ on Sunday evening.
+If you would like to participate in Show and Tell, email Jerry Henkin in advance at: email@example.com.
+Priority is given to those who contact him in advance.

 LOCATION AND TRAVEL